MoeHamoud/android-interview-questions/README.md

 * **What is `View` in Android?** - [Learn from here](https://blog.mindorks.com/android-user-interface-view-components)

+    A View is a superclass for all the UI components.

+    The view is the component which Android provides us to design the layouts of the app.
+So, we can understand view as a rectangular area which is going to contain some element inside it.

 * **Difference between `View.GONE` and `View.INVISIBLE`?** - [Learn from here](https://stackoverflow.com/questions/11556607/android-difference-between-invisible-and-gone)

+    - `View.INVISIBLE`: This view is invisible, but it still takes up space for layout purposes.
+    - `View.GONE`: This view is invisible, and it doesn't take any space for layout purposes.

 * **Can you a create custom view?
 How?** - [Learn from here](https://blog.mindorks.com/create-your-own-custom-view)

+We use custom views to make the UI component re-usable and to add new interaction which is not provided by the Android ecosystem.

+- Custom Views: Where we draw everything
+- Custom View Groups: Where we use existing widgets to form an inflatable xml file

 * **What are ViewGroups and how they are different from the Views?**
     - View: View objects are the basic building blocks of User Interface(UI) elements in Android.
 View is a simple rectangle box which responds to the user’s actions.
 Examples are EditText, Button, CheckBox etc. View refers to the android.view.View class, which is the base class of all UI classes.